annleeli/annleeli.github.io/_posts/2014-12-23-hello-world.md

 published: true
 ---

 Getting this site up was a learning experience that I have still not completely figured out.
 I really want to understand Jekyll (because I think it is really cool and useful) but my local installation isn't working out.
-And so I may have given up and just downloaded a template instead.
+And so I may have given up and instead downloaded a template instead.

 ## It uses Markdown